 METHOD NO 3 (THE MOST PROFESSIONAL ONE) | INFLUTOOL

 How to check if someone has fake followers?
 According to our friend Olga who works at an Influencer company, agencies mostly use paid tools– for example Influtool.
-We should then make sure that our data are available in their database.
+Therefore we should make sure that our data are available in their database.

 INSTAGRAM ACCOUNTS THAT ARE 100% LEGIT

-We can guarantee that these accounts are 100% legit and who genuinely work really hard to attract all of their followers.
-We apologise if we forgot about someone – it is impossible to name all of you.
-Who would you add to this list?
+We can guarantee that these accounts are 100% legit and their owners genuinely work really hard to attract all of their followers.
+Apologies if we forgot about someone – it is impossible to name everyone.